Gauss-Gang/NobleSwap-smart-contracts/projects/farms-pools/README.md

-# Pancake Farms and Pools
+# Noble Swap Farms and Pool

 ## Description

-This repo includes various contracts like MasterChef (CAKE farms), SmartChef (single-asset pool), and the CAKE token contract.
+This repo includes various contracts like MasterChef (Noble farms), SmartChef (single-asset pool), and the NOBLE token contract.